 Our survey found that 67% of respondents have had to delay or slow down application deployment due to security concerns.
 Some organizations are overwhelmed by security needs that stretch across all aspects of the application life cycle, from development through deployment and maintenance.
 Therefore, they need a simplified way to protect their containerized applications without slowing development or increasing operational complexity.

 When security is prioritized early, organizations are making an investment in protecting their valuable business assets, such as sensitive data, intellectual property, and customer information.
 They are also able to better meet regulatory requirements, ensure business continuity, maintain customer trust, and reduce their long-term cost of remediating security issues later in the development life cycle or after it has been exploited.

 Benchmark yourself against the findings in this report to determine how you can accelerate your efforts to apply security controls across containers and Kubernetes.

-78% have a DevSecOps initiative underway
+A majority of respondents have a DevSecOps initiative underway

 The majority of organizations are embracing DevSecOps—a term that encompasses the processes and tooling that allow security to be built into the application development life cycle, rather than as a separate process.
 However, with 17% of organizations operating security separate from DevOps, lacking any DevSecOps initiatives, they may also be missing out on the benefits of integrating security into the SDLC, such as improved efficiency, speed, and quality of software delivery.